 Day 10 - 12: Torres del Paine

-Other highlights include Andean condors soaring overhead looking for scraps, and both Crested and Chimango Caracaras.
-The ostrich-like Darwin’s Rhea is another favourite denizen of the pampas as is the Huemul, a deer that is known as one of the rarest mammals in South America.
-Spectacled and Torrent Ducks, Magellanic Woodpecker, Grass Wren, White-throated Treerunner and Black-chested Buzzard-Eagle are just some of the exciting birds that round up the park’s list.
+Other highlights include Andean Condors soaring overhead looking for scraps, and Crested, White-throated and Chimango Caracaras.
+The ostrich-like Lesser Rhea is another favourite denizen of the pampas as is the Huemul, a deer that is known as one of the rarest mammals in South America, although they hang around the hotel parking lot.
+Spectacled and Torrent Ducks, Magellanic Woodpecker, Scale-throated Earthcreeper, White-throated Treerunner and Black-chested Buzzard-Eagle are just some of the exciting birds that round up the park’s list.
 Horseback riding is an optional excursion while here.
 Nights in Torres del Paine.

 Day 13: Puerto Natales

-We travel south to Puerto Natales, stopping to visit the Mylodon Cave, a massive cavern where these now-extinct mammals lived over 5,000 years ago.
-We’ll stop wherever possible for some more roadside birding to clean up on anything we haven’t seen.
+We return south to Puerto Natales, stopping to visit the Mylodon Cave, a massive cavern where these now-extinct mammals lived over 5,000 years ago.
+We’ll pull over wherever possible for some more roadside birding to clean up on anything we haven’t seen.
 Night in Puerto Natales.

 Day 14: Departure, Puerto Natales